 Similarly, electric cooperatives are exploring the use of digital water heater control devices that shift energy-intensive water heating away from peak times like the early morning hours, with no impact to the member.
 The insulated tank retains hot water, and if the water drops below a particular set point, the heating elements activate to ensure comfort.

-Connect to Save, a new program that incorporates both smart thermostats and water heater controls, will soon be offered at four electric cooperatives: Carteret-Craven Electric Cooperative, Jones-Onslow EMC, Lumbee River EMC and South River EMC.
+Connect to Save, a new program that incorporates both smart thermostats and water heater controls, is now being offered at four electric cooperatives: Carteret-Craven Electric Cooperative, Jones-Onslow EMC, Lumbee River EMC and South River EMC.
 Through the program, participating cooperative members will be able to purchase a Google Nest or ecobee smart thermostat at a deeply discounted rate and will also receive an incentive for installing a WiFi-enabled controller on their electric water heater.
 Once these smart devices are in place, the local electric cooperative will have the ability to slightly adjust their settings during times of high power demand, keeping energy use and costs lower while maintaining comfortable in-home and hot water temperatures.
 The adjustment can always be overridden by the member if needed.

 Consumer-member owned generation also plays an important role in managing demand on the electric grid.
 Members with existing back-up generation, like farms, industrial facilities and grocery stores, can work with their participating cooperative to integrate their backup generation systems with the grid.
 This allows the co-op to use the member’s generation as a resource during times of peak demand for power, and the member receives a monthly credit based on the load served by their generators.